Battling Dog Ear Infections

 Ear infections can be common – but what if they become chronic?
 If you and your dog find yourselves constantly fighting this problem there’s a good chance the real problem has nothing to do with his ears at all.

 Chronic ear infections in dogs are often the result of an imbalance in the digestive system and the environment in the gut directly impacts the immune system.
-This digestive imbalance causes the immune system to fail at properly processing the good and bad yeast in his body.
+This digestive imbalance affects the immune system as the proper ratio of beneficial bacteria and yeast becomes upset.

-When that bad yeast takes over, it causes a number of overall health issues – most commonly chronic ear infections and skin problems – like itching, scratching, hot spots and blackened skin.
+When opportunistic yeast overtakes the gut, it releases its by-products into the system and causes a number of overall health issues – most commonly chronic ear infections and skin problems – like itching, scratching, hot spots and blackened skin.
 If this happens, you will want to address the deeper internal issue – not just treat the symptoms with ear cleansers, antibiotics and/or steroids.
 Medications that suppress the immune system (like steroids) will actually make this problem worse.
-It will appear to help the problem – by stopping the immune system from fighting the infection – but when medication has worn off, this issue will come back.
-And usually worse than before as the immune system has been further weakened by the drugs.
+It will appear to help the problem – by temporarily suppressing the immune response, but once the medication has worn off, this issue will return, and usually worse than before as the immune system has been further weakened by the drugs.

 Stop the Cycle